 Former premier Yu Shyi-kun said he supported the appeal, because prosecutors and judges had failed to convict the two politicans with convincing evidence of any crime.

-The High Court’s Taichung branch on March 13 upheld the original conviction, handing Hong, a former DPP legislator, a two-year-and-four-month prison term and senior DPP politician Wu Nai-jen (吳乃仁) a prison term of three years and 10 months for breach of trust in a case involving the sale of state-owned property belonging to Taiwan Sugar Corp (Taisugar, 台糖) in Greater Taichung in 2003.
+The High Court’s Taichung branch on March 13 upheld the original conviction, handing Hong, a former DPP legislator, a two-year-and-four-month prison term and senior DPP politician Wu Nai-jen (吳乃仁) a prison term of three years and 10 months for breach of trust in a case involving the sale of state-owned property belonging to Taiwan Sugar Corp (Taisugar) in the then-Taichung County in 2003.

 Citing new evidence, Hong on April 8 demanded a retrial.
 A decision on his appeal is still pending because of an ongoing case review by the High Court.